New Home Inspections Melbourne

 Sometimes, problems that arise between owner and builder can be attributed to poor communication.
 In these instances, our mediation skills are vital as we work with owners and builders to reach a satisfactory resolution.

-We can work with owners at every stage or at specific points throughout the build, including our recommended minimum checks:
+We can work with owners prior to contract signing and at any stage throughout construction, we recommend the following checks:

-- At the pre-plaster stage, involving a check of frame straightness before it is covered over
+- Pre-plaster stage: involving a check of frame straightness before it is covered over

-- At the pre-paint stage, when everything is completed aside from painting, tiling, joinery and finishes
+- Pre-paint stage: when everything is completed aside from painting, tiling, joinery and finishes

-- A final inspection when everything is completed and the keys are ready to be handed over
+- Final inspection: when everything is completed and the keys are ready to be handed over

 Remember – solicitors lack the technical knowledge required to fully understand a new home inspection report.
 Calling in a building expert is therefore advisable for any owner who wants to protect themselves from any false claims made against them.